BernardoABDamasceno/MDJ-GigaGun/README.md

  - possibly remove camera recoil
  - look up arcade or bullet hell games also for reference for guns and power ups
  - fix desynchronization between recoil and upgrade screen
+ - pause menu in assembly mode lets player drag camera
+ - when in assembly mode if return to menu through pause menu when starting game again player is stuck until going back to assembly mode

  - some objects in new map when walk over make the player have a studder movement until jump or fall(possibly in 2 diferent states at once?)